 - Dental Crown – Since they completely cover your teeth, crowns are a better choice for very large cavities or if your teeth are structurally compromised.

 - Inlay – If a cavity is too large for a filling but not large enough for a crown, we may use an inlay to make the repair.

 - Onlay – Similar to an inlay, an onlay covers the top of your tooth and may cover part of the sides.
 It’s a bit larger than an inlay.

 Your dentist will determine whether Sand Springs tooth fillings are the right fix for your smile.
-Call LakeCrest Dental at 918-205-4386.
+Call LakeCrest Dental at 918-205-4386 or schedule online.
 Our office is located at 3905 Highway 97, in the 74063 ZIP code.